Arrived: 7/11 | Status: Ready to find his forever family!

 When he’s feeling comfy, he turns into a lovable goofball—rolling onto his back, flopping around dramatically, and begging for pets.
 His playtime is pure joy to watch: he leaps, darts, and pounces with acrobatic flair, especially when catnip crayons, flying feathers, or tasty treats are involved.
 Treat time is a full-on event for him, complete with jumps and zoomies!

-Because of his high energy and tendency to get overstimulated, Slurpee is best suited to a home with older kids or teens who know how to read cat body language.
-His enthusiasm sometimes comes out in the form of play biting—nothing mean, just a cat who’s really into the moment.
-With plenty of interactive play and mental enrichment, he’ll burn off his energy and then be ready to settle in as your loyal companion.
+Because of his high energy and tendency to get overstimulated, Slurpee is best suited to a home with older kids or teens who can read cat body language and respect his space.
+His enthusiasm can come out in the form of play biting—not aggression, just a spirited cat caught up in the moment.
+With plenty of interactive play and mental stimulation, Slurpee channels that energy in positive ways and becomes a loving, loyal companion.

 Slurpee is also FIV+ (Feline Immunodeficiency Virus), but that doesn’t slow him down one bit.
-FIV+ cats can live long, healthy lives and coexist safely with others—but again, we think Slurpee would do best as the solo star in his new home, at least to start.
+FIV+ cats can live long, healthy lives and coexist safely with others—and Slurpee’s time in foster care proves he’s capable of sharing his space when the fit is right.

-If you’re looking for a clever, charismatic companion with tons of love (and personality) to give, Slurpee is your guy.
+If you’re looking for a clever, charismatic companion with tons of personality (and love) to give, Slurpee is your guy.
 Are you the one he’s been waiting for?